joaobrunoah/site-casamento/README.md

 This will start:
 - React development server at `http://localhost:3000`
-- Firebase Functions emulator at `http://localhost:5001`
+- Nest.js API server at `http://localhost:8080`
-- Firestore emulator at `localhost:8080`
+- Firestore emulator at `localhost:8081`
 - Firebase Emulator UI at `http://localhost:4000`

 Press `Ctrl+C` to stop all services.